Why does Kate blame herself for Jack's death? What 'This Is Us' fans think happened

 The clues?
 Well, fans have long suspected the Pearson family patriarch died in the house fire, especially since the Season 2 premiere ended by showing a newly widowed Rebecca (Mandy Moore) pulling up to the charred remains of the family home.

 Last week's episode showed Jack and Rebecca neglecting to pick up batteries for the smoke detector.
-And, finally, this week, viewers saw sparks from a faulty Crock-Pot ignite the deadly blaze.
+And, finally, this week, viewers saw sparks from a faulty slow cooker ignite the deadly blaze.

 Not to mention, the fiery new promo for the special Super Bowl Sunday-night episode released just days ago.
 It literally shows Jack saving family members from the terrible inferno, and ends by showing him being engulfed by flames alone.

-Note: This article was revised to reflect that the slow cooker depicted on the program was not identified by any brand name.